What is the NIST 800-88 Standard?

 A recent survey on hard drive disposal best practice conducted by The ITAM Review shows 61% of the respondents did not follow a specific data destruction standard while 29% had no way of proving proper disposal or data destruction. (source The ITAM Review)

 Data: To Destroy or Not to Destroy?

 Each organization is responsible for developing policies and procedures, which also include the characterization of the risk level, for data security and hardware destruction.
 The Red Flag Rule (Use following link please) https://www.ftc.gov/tips-advice/business-center/guidance/fighting-identity-theft-red-flags-rule-how-guide-business mandates a written Identity Theft Prevention Program.
 Erasing, degaussing, or shredding are ways to sanitize hard drives.
-Physically shredding hard drives is the most secure form of data destruction, and the NIST recommends shredding for all categories of confidential data.
-A Certificate of Destruction is the documentation of the data destruction process.
-Shred Alaska’s mobile hard drive shredding provides a certificate of destruction including serial numbers for each drive destroyed as well as a copy of the video of the drives being shred.
+Physically shredding hard drives is the most secure form of data destruction, and the NIST standard recommends shredding for all categories of confidential data.
+A Certificate of Destruction is the documentation of the data destruction process, time and date.
+Shred Alaska’s mobile hard drive shredding provides a certificate of destruction including serial numbers for each drive destroyed as well as a copy of the video of the drives being shredded.